Alwin-Lin/development-debug-androidTest/CtsCarTestCases/README.md

    * Note: AVD Andorid 9.0(Automotive) is a user build, therefore not debuggable.
  2. Fix dependecy issues to be able ot build APK.
     * You can try and manualy attatching debugger onto a running test.
 However this test does not allow such action because of it's short run time, hence the need to build an APK.
+ 3. Provide an end to end example to debug APK, set breakpoint and triggered by manual run test.